Notice the 14 branches of the tree representing the USA.

-The fact that we always leave out Vermont as an original state of the USA is a bit depressing, and is actually deceptive and mathematically false.
+The fact that we always leave out Vermont as an original state of the USA is a bit depressing and deceptive.

 Why does the USA confuse itself into thinking our country was originally 7.142857 percent smaller, than it really was?
 (Percent value derived from this formula: 14 - X% = 13; X=7.142857%.
 This formula concerns only the original quantity of U.S. states, not their land area.)
 Why do we ridicule, mock and argue with the accepted value of the original quantity of U.S. states?
 Why does the USA, under solemn oath, belittle itself into something which never existed in the first place?

 Could this be the secret of the riddle on the face of the U.S. one dollar bill?
 The missing capstone of the pyramid?
 Is this what the "missing stripe" of the U.S. flag also represents?

 (18 November 2013) How to Pledge Allegiance to the U.S. Flag with One Missing and Forgotten Stripe: